Boos, jeers humiliate South Africa's Zuma at Mandela memorial

 "It came as a bolt to all of us," he told eNCA television.
 "We were quite surprised."

-Zuma and senior ANC officials remained stony faced during the hostile reaction and organisers at one point used a choir to try to drown it out.
+Zuma and senior ANC officials remained stony faced during the hostile reaction and organizers at one point used a choir to try to drown it out.

 The mourning for Mandela has distracted attention from corruption scandals affecting Zuma and his administration.